-A scroll map shows how far users scroll on your webpage with across desktop, tablet and mobile experience.
+A scroll map shows how far users scroll on your webpage across desktop, tablet, and mobile.

-Clarity shows you detailed color visualization of scroll activity as well as important metrics around how far your visitors scrolled on your page and by a given timeframe.
+Clarity shows you detailed color visualization of scroll activity as well as important metrics around how far your visitors scroll on your page and by a given timeframe.

 Scroll maps also show you the average fold location on your page.
 When a user opens your webpage, the part of your page visible without scrolls is defined as the above fold region.
 The average fold can help you understand if you have enough meaningful connect on the initial page to convince the user to keep scrolling through your content.
 If you want to dig deeper, you can check out the number of users who have scrolled the average fold point.